 Privacy Notice

-This section is for the SLCC’s service users and contractors.
+This section is for our service users and contractors

 Our privacy notice takes the form of FAQs (below) to make it easy for you to find the information you need.

-The Scottish Legal Complaints Commission (‘the SLCC’) is committed to ensuring that its data processing activities are fully compliant with the data protection laws and the changes introduced by the General Data Protection Regulation (‘the GDPR’).
+We are committed to ensuring that our data processing activities are fully compliant with the data protection laws and the changes introduced by the General Data Protection Regulation (‘the GDPR’).

-The SLCC is the ‘Data Controller’, which decides how your personal information is processed by us and for what reasons.
+We are the ‘Data Controller’, which decides how we process your personal information and for what reasons.

-Our Privacy Notice lets you know what we will do with your personal information while we have it in our possession and how we will make sure that it is kept safe.
+Our Privacy Notice explains what we will do with your personal information while we have it in our possession and how we keep it safe.

-We were set up by the Legal Profession and Legal Aid (Scotland) Act 2007 (“the 2007 Act”) to act as the first point of contact for all legal complaints about Scottish legal practitioners, including solicitors, advocates and commercial attorneys.
+We were set up by the Legal Profession and Legal Aid (Scotland) Act 2007 (“the 2007 Act”).
+We act as the first point of contact for all legal complaints about Scottish legal practitioners, including solicitors, advocates and commercial attorneys.

-Our aim is to modernise the legal complaints system and to enable to complaints to be resolved quickly and effectively.
+Our aim is to enable complaints to be resolved quickly and effectively.

-We investigate and resolve complaints about inadequate professional service; refer conduct complaints to the appropriate professional bodies, i.e. the Law Society of Scotland, the Faculty of Advocates and the Association of Commercial Attorneys, to deal with any disciplinary matters.
+We are the single gateway for complaints.
+We investigate and resolve complaints about inadequate professional service.
+We refer conduct complaints to the appropriate professional bodies, i.e. the Law Society of Scotland, the Faculty of Advocates and the Association of Commercial Attorneys.
+They then deal with any disciplinary matters.
 We also have oversight of complaint handling across the legal profession and have a role in promoting and advising on good complaint handling.

 We monitor, prepare and publish reports on trends in practice about how complaints are dealt with by the legal profession.
 We also prepare and share statistical information about complaints, in an anonymised way, to inform the legal profession and our service users about complaints.

-The SLCC’s Consumer Panel is a statutory Committee made up of representatives from various consumer organisations, currently Citizens Advice Scotland, Competition and Markets Authority, Scottish Independent Advocacy Alliance, QMU Consumer Dispute Resolution Centre, Scottish Women’s Aid and Scottish Council for Voluntary Organisations.
+The SLCC’s Consumer Panel is a statutory Committee made up of representatives from various consumer organisations.

-The Consumer Panel has an advisory role and does not have any statutory decision-making responsibilities insofar as complaints are concerned.
-In order for the Panel to assist us in taking into account the interests of consumers in its policy and process developments, we may need to share statistical and anonymised information about complaints with the Panel.
+The Consumer Panel has an advisory role and does not have any statutory decision-making responsibilities on complaints.
+For the Panel to assist us in taking into account the interests of consumers , we may need to share statistical and anonymised information about complaints with the Panel.

 - online contact form